 From live outdoor concerts, family activity days, races and competitions, to golf, skiing, apres-ski, cinema showings and end-of-season parties, there’s lots for the diary this spring.
 Here’s a glimpse of some of the events that we’re interested in this March and April in the Tarentaise.

 Subli’Cîmes is back!
 Subli’Cîmes is a free, week-long celebration made up of 6 individually-themed parties across the summits of La Plagne.
-There is something for everyone, see for yourself.
+There is something for everyone.
+Fancy checking it out?
+If so, you can join in on the fun on the peaks of La Plagne from April 13th to the 18th, 2022.

 Val Thorens has hosted Dutch Week for over a decade now.
 It’s a family friendly week of fun, activities, ski and snowboard testing and free concerts on the slopes at the end of April.